milte345/troop534/source/_posts/2013-04-25-starter-league-founders-neal-sales-griffin-and-mike-mcgee.markdown

 ---
 This is the first of five videos featuring [The Starter League](http://starterleague.com) founders [Neal Sales-Griffin](http://twitter.com/nealsales) and [Mike McGee](http://twitter.com/michaelmcgee).

-Summary: Griffin and McGee wanted to learn how to code, but they couldn't find adequate resources.
+Summary: Griffin and McGee wanted to learn how to build web apps, but they couldn't find adequate resources.
 The duo turned their frustration into a successful business.